 From time to time Council will receive privately constructed infrastructure assets vested in Council for ongoing management.
-There is a great deal of uncertainty around the amount and makeup of vested assets and as such vested assets are not included in Council's plans.
+There is a great deal of uncertainty around the amount and makeup of vested assets.
+An assessment has been carried out based on historic vested assets received to give an estimation of vested asset income and increase to the fixed asset register based on the average value of assets received over previous years.
+This estimated vested assets are then inflated based infrastructure assets from BERL indices.
 The long-term financial impacts of vesting assets into Council is assessed before transfer.
 The risk of this assumption is low.